Welcome to Downtown Oakland

 Fox Theater, or go ice skating at the

 Oakland Ice Center.
+The

 Old Oakland is a historic district near